2008 UC Davis Study of California Women Business Leaders

 A Census of Women Directors and Executive Officers

-The UC Davis Graduate School of Management’s Center for Women and Leadership in partnership with the Forum for Women Entrepreneurs and Executives is proud to publish the second annual “UC Davis Study of California Women Business Leaders: A Census of Women Directors and Executive Officers.”
+The UC Davis Graduate School of Management in partnership with the Forum for Women Entrepreneurs and Executives publishes the annual “UC Davis Study of California Women Business Leaders: A Census of Women Directors and Executive Officers.”

 It’s clear that women continue to be an untapped resource.
 The same innovative thinking that drives the world’s eighth largest economy is not propelling women into top leadership positions at the largest public companies in the Golden State.

 Key Findings of 2008 Study (published Nov.
 17, 2008)